tmergulhao/Ambience/README.md

 ![Ambience States](Readme%20media/Ambience%20States.jpeg)

+## Special thanks

+I'd like to thank [Meng To](https://github.com/MengTo) and [Marcos Griselli](https://github.com/marcosgriselli) and all the [Design+Code](https://designcode.io) team for the support given to this project.
+Design+Code app is the place to go if you want to learn more about design and iOS development.
+The app is also the App Store debut of Ambience.

+Thanks a lot guys!

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.